On 17 May 2017, Tech Nation hosted the Tech Nation Visa Breakfast, Bridging the UK’s talent gap at RSA House.

 Diversity was also a topic for discussion because despite London being a multicultural city, the UK tech sector is predominately made up of white British males.
 While the panel consisted of all but one female, the panel agreed that diversity brings quality to tech businesses.
 This is because diversity brings new ideas, innovative solutions and inclusion amongst team members which leads to forging better cross cultural business relationships.

-Being based in Manchester, I often travel to London for business and to network amongst my peers.
+Being based in the North of England, I often travel to London for business and to network amongst my peers.
 It just so happened that I was in London at the same time as this event and am interested in the developments of the TechNation Visa so I can help fellow applicants.

 There is a fastrack route which applicants can select if they want to be based outside of Greater London.
 I chose this route and my application was reviewed alot quicker than if I wanted to be based in London.

 Tech Nation have now also started an alumni via Linkedin for successful applicants to network amongst fellow exceptionally talented peers.